-Andrea Pitzer is an author and journalist who loves to unearth lost history.
-In addition to Icebound, she is the author of One Long Night: A Global History of Concentration Camps, she has written of The Secret History of Vladimir Nabokov.
+In addition to Icebound, she is the author of One Long Night: A Global History of Concentration Camps and The Secret History of Vladimir Nabokov.

-Her writing has appeared many places in print and online, from The Washington Post, The New York Review of Books, Outside, GQ, The Daily Beast, Vox, Slate, and USA Today to Longreads and Lapham’s Quarterly, and McSweeney’s, among other publications.
-She has also spoken on her work at the 92nd Street Y and Smithsonian Associates, as well as presenting on panels at the Modern Language Association (MLA), the International Journalism Festival, and the Association of Writers and Writing Programs (AWP).
-She has lectured on narrative journalism in the U.S. and abroad.
+Andrea’s writing has appeared many places in print and online, from The Washington Post, The New York Review of Books, Outside, GQ, The Daily Beast, Vox, Slate, and USA Today to Longreads and Lapham’s Quarterly.
+She has spoken on her work at the 92nd Street Y and Smithsonian Associates, as well as presenting on panels at the Modern Language Association (MLA), the International Journalism Festival, and the Association of Writers and Writing Programs (AWP).
+Andrea has also lectured on history and narrative journalism in the U.S. and abroad.

 Events and ideas that were once common knowledge but have fallen from public memory fascinate her, as does humanity’s tendency not to learn from history.
 After archival research and reporting on four continents, she feels most at home in libraries or on a boat in the Norwegian or Russian Arctic, where she has sailed on multiple expeditions.

 She received an undergraduate degree from Georgetown University’s School of Foreign Service in 1994, and later studied at MIT and Harvard as an affiliate of the Nieman Foundation for Journalism.
 In 2009, she founded Nieman Storyboard, the narrative nonfiction site for the foundation, which she edited until 2012.
-Before that, she was a freelance writer, a music critic, a portrait painter, a French translator, a record store manager, and a martial arts and self-defense instructor (but not all at the same time).
+Before that, she was a freelance journalist, a music critic, a portrait painter, a French translator, a record store manager, and a martial arts and self-defense instructor (but not all at the same time).
 She grew up in West Virginia and currently lives with her family near Washington, DC.